-- Literacy education of police officers is an important issue with their literacy rate standing as low as 14%.
-In cooperation with UNESCO (United Nations Educational, Scientific and Cultural Organization), Japan has assisted the improvement of literacy capacity of police officers. - Training of 500 Afghan police officers in Turkey. - High-ranking officials of the Afghan police were invited to Japan to receive training from the National Police Agency (NPA).
+- Literacy education of police officers is essential, with their literacy rate standing as low as 14%.
+In cooperation with UNESCO (United Nations Educational, Scientific and Cultural Organization), Japan has assisted the improvement of literacy capacity of police officers. - Training of 2,500 male and 300 female Afghan police officers in Turkey. - High-ranking officials of the Afghan police were invited to Japan to receive training from the National Police Agency (NPA).